Scientia11/Phishing-Email-Triage/Phishing-Samples/Sample-04/02-content-analysis.md

 ```

 ## Content Analysis
-1. Lure: “Airdrop” + Free Tokens

-“stETH Airdrop is now Live”

-Crypto phishing often uses airdrops as bait
+1. Lure: Crypto phishing often uses airdrops as bait to creates excitement and trigger greed in targeted victims.
-Creates excitement + greed trigger
-Targets users familiar with staking platforms like Lido Finance

-👉 SOC Insight:
-Airdrops are a top social engineering vector in Web3 attacks.

-1. Urgency & Authority Framing

-“A snapshot has been taken on 21st July 2023…”
+2. Urgency & Authority Framing: “A snapshot has been taken on 21st July 2023…” implying you already qualified, no need to verify eligibility, creating pressure to act quickly.

-“Snapshot” implies:
-You already qualified
-No need to verify eligibility
-Creates pressure to act quickly

-2. Generic Messaging

-“All those wallets are eligible…”

-No personalization:
-❌ No name
-❌ No wallet reference
-Legit platforms usually:
-Address users specifically
-Provide verifiable details
+2. Generic Messaging: No personalization(No name, No wallet reference).
+Legit platforms usually address users specifically and provide verifiable details.

-3. Call to Action: “Connect Wallet”

-“connect wallet and claim your tokens”
+3. Call to Action: “connect wallet and claim your tokens” tries to lure the victim into clicking on a button(link).

-🚨 This is the most dangerous part

-Not just clicking a link—it's asking to:
-Connect crypto wallet (e.g., MetaMask)
-Likely outcomes:
-Wallet drain via malicious smart contract
-Token approval exploit
-Signature-based attack

-👉 This is more severe than password phishing

-4. Vague “Claim” Button

-“Claim”

-No visible URL
-No domain shown
-In real emails:
-Links are transparent and verifiable

-5. Brand Impersonation

-“©2023 Lido.fi”

-Attempts legitimacy by referencing:
-Lido Finance
-But:
-No official branding elements
-No verified sender domain

-👉 SOC action:

-Check sender email domain
-Compare with official domain: lido.fi

-6. Attack Type
+5. Brand Impersonation: “©2023 Lido.fi” Attempts legitimacy by referencing Lido Finance, a legitimate crypto platform but the sender domain is inconsistent with that of Lido Finance.

+## Verdict
 Crypto Wallet Phishing (Web3 Social Engineering)